-- What if energy needs to be stabilized by frequencies to give it form, so that frequencies are the building blocks of the multiverse (with a total of 408 frequency bands), which includes the physical universe (bottom 12 FB) and the gross physical world (bottom 3 FB).
+- What if energy needs to be stabilized by frequencies to give it form?
+Thus, frequencies are the building blocks of the multiverse that has a total of 408 frequency bands (FB), including the physical universe (bottom 12 FB) and the gross physical world (bottom 3 FB).

 - What if the particles and their sublevels at the gross physical level are components contained within a much finer, interlacing energetic framework that supports them?

 - What if energy is the intention behind the intention for something to exist, where energy really is a particle-less force with different types and levels of intention or “tractions,” such as being, attraction, protraction, retraction, intraction, action, counteraction, etc.?
 For example, the magnetic flux is a function of the tractions of beingness and attractivity.

 What we call “spirituality” is based on consciousness exploration at different levels of reality.
 We may do this with the tools given by the ancient wisdom traditions (e.g. prayer, meditation, concentration, contemplation) or by other means that take us beyond the gross physical level (e.g. psychoactive drugs, shamanic practices, binaural-beat audio tones, neurofeedback, etc.).

 - Spirituality is different from religion, which is an organized system of beliefs and practices taught by world teachers.
 People got some things right, but other things in error.

 - The spiritual path is individual.
 Everybody is on their own evolutionary path, ascending the frequencies at their own speed and in their own way.
 Many people remain fully immersed in the material world, while others develop cosmic consciousness in their lifetime.